mhfaust/functional-chess/notes.md

     probably no need for a class

 move calculations:
-    canMove(fromCoords, toCoords)
+    canMoveTo(fromCoords, toCoords)
     allowedMoves(piceCoords)
-    - note, probably not efficient to use canMove as part of allowedMoves
+    - note, probably not efficient to use canMoveTo as part of allowedMoves

 isInCheck(player)
 isInCheckMate(player)

-canMove(coord){
+canMoveTo(coord){
     getPiece at coord
     exit if no piece
     get move explore strategy for piece type